 Even though founders generally shoulder the dilution from establishing an ESOP pool, investors do not.
 For instance, if ESOP is part of a capital-raising transaction, your investors may have specific requirements.

-That means even if the ESOP is not yet operational, an investor’s agreed stake in the company will be calculated based on fully diluted shares, based on the ESOP pool.
+Even if the ESOP is not yet operational, an investor’s agreed stake in the company will be calculated based on fully diluted shares based on the ESOP pool.

 As a result, it’s critical to ensure your ESOP pool doesn’t exceed what you presently need for hiring.
 The reason – the founder is responsible for paying that chunk of equity.
 Contrarily, it is crucial to have an adequate pool to hire and retain the talent needed.